 I think we can all relate to just how easy it is to get caught up in our day-to-day routine.
 When we start to do things on autopilot, we lose the sense of gratitude and appreciation for the little things.
 Travelling is an excellent way to hit the reset button and bring your focus back to what really matters to you.

 My trip to Buenos Aires changed my life forever.
 Because of it, I’ve made it a point to travel as often as I can to places I’ve never been before.

 In doing so, I have found that each experience has helped me find a piece of myself that had been pushed down or hidden.
 Travelling has allowed my authentic self to shine through in everything I do.
 It has given me a deeper appreciation for the little things making me a more grounded and centered individual.

 If you find yourself on the fence about whether to invest the time and expense on travel, remember this: the only trip we regret is the one we don’t take!

 From my heart to yours,

-Jas Bhandal is a Registered Yoga Teacher (RYT 500) with over 15 years’ experience.
-She takes on a holistic approach to teaching, and has developed a lifestyle and practice centred around mindfulness.
-She works with individuals who are feeling overwhelmed and burnt-out, and helps them to regain balance, build strength, and feel like they can BREATHE again.
-She feels that life is meant to be lived with joy, gratitude, and a dedication to being present, and uses these elements to help her students connect to themselves and their communities.
+Jas Bhandal is an RYT 500 with over 15 years’ experience, and Business Development Manager with Nurtured Life.
+She takes on a holistic approach to teaching and has developed a lifestyle and practice centred around mindfulness.
+She believes that life is meant to be lived with joy, gratitude, and a dedication to being present and uses these elements to help her students connect to themselves and their communities.